Sheaves of modules on atomic sites and discrete representations of topological groups: Discrete representations of topological groups

 Now let $R$ be a commutative ring.
 Since a sheaf of $R$-modules is considered as a contravariant functor into $R \Mod$ meeting the existence and uniqueness condition of amalgamations, the preceding equivalences in Theorem \ref{mm} automatically induce the following equivalences:

-where all sheaves are taken over atomic topologies, and $RG \DMod$ is the category of all \textit{discrete representations} $V$ of $G$ (or discrete $RG$-modules); that is, $V$ is an $RG$-module equipped with discrete topology such that the action of $G$ on $V$ is continuous with respect to the topologies of $G$ and $V$.
-Clearly, an $RG$-module $V$ is discrete if and only if $V$ is a discrete $G$-set, or equivalently, for every $v \in V$, the stabilizer subgroup $\Stab_G(v)$ is open.
+where all sheaves are taken over the atomic topology, and $RG \DMod$ is the category of all \textit{discrete representations} $V$ of $G$ (or discrete $RG$-modules); that is, $V$ is an $RG$-module as well as a discrete $G$-set, or equivalently, for every $v \in V$, the stabilizer subgroup $\Stab_G(v)$ is open.
 By this criterion, submodules and quotient modules of discrete modules are also discrete.
 Furthermore, the $R$-linearization of a discrete $G$-set is a discrete representation.

 \begin{lemma} Let $X$ be a discrete $G$-set and let $R$ be a commutative ring.
 Then the free $R$-module $\underline{X}$ (with discrete topology) spanned by $X$ is a discrete representation of $G$. \end{lemma}